Food and Agriculture

 Writing Prompt - "Mystery Ingredients"

 Purpose: This journal writing assignment has students take an ingredients list from a processed food item, research each one, and determine its purpose.
-The goal is to draw attention to the huge number of artificially derived ingredients that are added to many foods to enhance their flavor, texture, or shelf-life.
+The goal is to draw attention to the huge number of corn and soy products that are added to many foods to enhance their flavor, texture, or shelf-life.

 Essential Concepts: Food processing, food additives, nutrition, ingredients, food labeling.